thakreyn/drive-sink/readme.md

 Sink is a CLI synchronisation tool that enables a user to synchronise local system files and folders onto their Google Drives.
-It follows a git CLI like approach in
+It follows a git CLI like approach in terms of interface

 ## Installation